epfl-dcsl/miralis-artifact-keystone/readme.md

 ## Artifacts

+**iozone**: A statically compiled binary of the iozone benchmark

 **Image_keystone**: A linux kernel with the keystone driver.
 To install the driver, run `modprobe keystone-driver`.

 **keystone.ext2**: A disk image that contains examples of enclave application in the `/usr/share/keystone/examples` directory.
+It also contains the iozone binary

 **opensbi-linux-keystone.**: An opensbi binary that will jump to the `Image_keystone` payload